mcbernadich/CandyCracker/README.md

 ## What is this repo?

 This is a set of tools that allow a user to make preliminary estimates of orbital parameters out of barycentric data (epochs,periods,accelerations), plot orbital solutions and more!
 Useful for when you have a set of difficult points from a tricky pulsar thaat you want to solve.
+To add examples for the usage.

 ## What is NOT this repo?